justinvdk/child-monitor/CONTRIBUTING.md

 The final check is by testing the application on a live device and verifying the basic functionality works as expected.

-## Make Sure Your Code is Tested

-The Protect Baby Monitor code uses a fair number of unit tests to verify that the basic functionality is working.
-Submissions which add functionality or significantly change the existing code should include additional tests to verify the proper operation of the proposed changes.

 ## Explain Your Work